-If you’ve been to Oahu, you’ve probably caught the Hawaii bug.
+If you’ve been to Oahu, you’ve probably caught the island bug and already know that there are hundreds of things to do on the island.
 Every single person I have talked to that has visited Hawaii has either moved there, has dreams of doing so or keeps going back year after year.
 There are plenty of things to do in Oahu whether you’re a foodie, outdoor sports lover, surfer, beach lover or interested in diving.

 Oahu isn’t a big island – you can go from north to south in about 2 hours or so.
 It’s easy to maneuver and very distinctive with it’s cloud-tipped mountain peaks that follow you wherever you go.
 You’ll quickly realize that this list of things to do is actually quite short when compared to just how many activities are available on Oahu!